Navigating Data Privacy Governance: A Guide for Data Brokers [Updated 2025]

 3) Automating data deletion workflows

-True DSR automation means you can eliminate clunky manual workflows and unruly spreadsheets, which helps your teams save significant time and resources while fulfilling these requests.
-Not only that, but automation supports stronger compliance.
+Beyond saving your teams significant time and resources fulfilling these requests, automation also supports stronger compliance.
 Because deletion requests are fulfilled automatically, your teams can sidestep avoidable errors and increase the overall security of data deletion workflows by minimizing the number of people accessing and processing the data.

 You can also use tools like Transcend’s Privacy Center for automated DSR intake and authentication, allowing your team to focus on more strategic initiatives.